Assessing certainty of evidence

 1. Plan your approach to assessing certainty

-A particular body of evidence for a particular outcome may have several limitations.
-The higher the number of limitations, the lower the certainty of the evidence.
-A visual representation of this concept is providing diagrams in the WHO handbook for guideline developers (WHO 2014) and in an article by Balshem et al. (Balshem, Helfand et al. 2011).
+The decisions you make around forming the questions and deciding what evidence to include may influence the body of evidence you uncover.
+This body of evidence may also have a number of limitations.
+For example, when the quality or certainty of evidence for the body of evidence is low, it may be difficult to make recommendations.
+The WHO Handbook for guideline developers (WHO 2014) and in an article by Balshem et al. (Balshem, Helfand et al. 2011) provide schematic representations of this issue.
 The method that you intend to use for assessment of certainty should be planned in advance as part of a research protocol (NICE 2014; WHO 2014).
 The protocol should include plans for all the steps included in this module.

 As mentioned in the Overview section, you should plan to perform a separate GRADE assessment for each individual outcome within each PI/ECO question of interest (see Chapter 3.1 of the GRADE Handbook).
 This is because different groups of studies may contribute to each outcome and the certainty of different outcomes may vary even within the same groups of studies (Balshem, Helfand et al. 2011).